awell-health/awell-score/README.md

 Clinical score calculations are tools which medical professionals use to help make decisions.
 Many of them are available in web page form on sites such as [MDCalc](https://www.mdcalc.com/).

-However, a webpage is not something that a computer or system program can use, so in order to embed these calculations inside clinical systems an API would be more beneficial.
-That's why we have created Awell Score.
+However, a webpage is not something that a computer program or system can use, so in order to embed these calculations inside clinical systems an API would be more beneficial.

 ## 📖 Documentation